 The University of Bucharest organizes the 57th edition of the Summer Courses in Romanian language, culture and civilization, from July 24 through August 6, 2017.
 Founded by the renowned linguist Alexandru Rosetti in the ‘60s, in Sinaia, and coordinated for several years by professor Boris Cazacu, the University of Bucharest Summer School is the oldest academic initiative in Romania meant to promote Romanian language and culture abroad.
 During the last 57 years of experience, the University of Bucharest Summer Courses have gained recognition and prestige due to the participation of many reputed Romanian and foreign professors and academicians, as well as of distinguished scholars and artists.

-After the successful experience in 2010-2015, the current edition of the Summer Courses will be held again in Bucharest, the capital of Romania.
-For the 5thconsecutive year, the Faculty of Letters will be the host of the 56th edition, associated with the event the University of Bucharest has still supported –Bucharest –European Capital for Culture in 2021.
+After the successful experience in 2010-2016, the current edition of the Summer Courses will be held again in Bucharest, the capital of Romania.
+For the 7th consecutive year, the Faculty of Letters will be the host of the 57th edition.

 Attested since 1469, Bucharest flourished architecturally and culturally in the interwar period, when the city was known as ‘Little Paris’.
 Nowadays, the population of Bucharest counts more than 2 million people, the city being ranked the 6th in the European Union.